- Planting Vegetables

 - They are more expensive to buy.

-It will depend on how much room you have to grow your tomatoes on which containers you decide to buy.
+It will depend on how much room you have.
 The size, weight, type and price of containers vary enormously.

 There are light weight plastic containers or heavy ceramic ones.
 It is entirely up to you and depends on your taste but please be practical.
 There is no point in getting a heavy ceramic pot for a balcony when there are plenty of light plastic containers and pots that can be used just as efficiently.